MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-gaze-interaction.md

 ![Eye tracking demo in MRTK](images/mrtk_et_scenemenu.jpg)

 On [Eye tracking on HoloLens 2](eye-tracking.md) we introduced one of our exciting new capabilities on HoloLens 2: Eye tracking.
-We mentioned the need for each user to go through a [Calibration](), provided some developer guidance and highlighted use cases for eye tracking.
+We mentioned the need for each user to go through a [Calibration](https://docs.microsoft.com/en-us/hololens/hololens-calibration), provided some developer guidance and highlighted use cases for eye tracking.
-This page now provides a more in-depth discussions for developers and designers interested in using eye-gaze as an input to interact with their holographic applications.
+This page provides a more in-depth discussions for developers and designers interested in integrating eye-gaze as an input to interact with their holographic applications.
-You will learn about key advantages of eye targeting, but also learn to understand the unique challenges that come with eye gaze input.
+You will learn about key advantages of eye targeting, but also learn to understand the unique challenges that come with eye-gaze input.
 Based on this, we provide several design recommendations to help create satisfying eye-gaze-based user interfaces.